New to Grow

 The clients I'm best positioned to serve

-I help individuals who are navigating the complex intersection of substance abuse and mental health challenges (often referred to as co-occurring disorders).
+I help individuals who are navigating the complex intersection of substance abuse and/or mental health challenges (often referred to as co-occurring disorders).
 My practice is ideally positioned to serve clients who are ready to engage in a holistic treatment process to address both concerns simultaneously.
 My ideal clients typically exhibit the following characteristics: Clients' Concerns and Struggles Dual Diagnosis: They struggle with co-occurring mental health conditions such as anxiety, depression, bipolar disorder, or trauma-related issues alongside substance use disorders involving alcohol, illicit drugs, or prescription medications.
 Cycles of Relapse: They often find themselves in a frustrating cycle where untreated mental health symptoms trigger substance use, which, in turn, exacerbates their mental health challenges.
 Functional Impairment: Their struggles are significantly impacting their daily lives, including relationships, employment, or academic performance.
 Clients' Mindset Readiness for Change: They possess a fundamental desire to change and are willing to put in the necessary work, even when it's challenging.
 They are "contemplators" or "preparers" in the stages of change model.
-Openness to Integrated Care: They understand the interconnectedness of their mental health and substance use and are open to an integrated, evidence-based treatment approach.
+Openness to Integrated Care: They understand the inter-connectedness of their mental health and substance use and are open to an integrated, evidence-based treatment approach.
 They may be more comfortable in individual/one-on-one therapy rather than group therapy.
 Willingness to Be Vulnerable: They are ready to engage in self-reflection, explore underlying issues, and be honest about their experiences.
 Hopeful: Despite past setbacks, they hold a degree of hope that recovery is possible with the right support and tools.

 Cognitive Behavioral (CBT)

 I’ve been using CBT in my practice for the past 20 years.
 It’s helped dozens of clients challenge recurring thoughts and manage their anxiety.
 We’ll use CBT to recognize how your thoughts, feelings, and behaviors interact with one another.
 We’ll then use that knowledge to change your thinking patterns, which will help you lead a more relaxed and less stressful life.
+I also believe strongly in renewing the mind through scripture as a foundation of overcoming destructive belief systems and defeating thoughts.

 Christian Counseling